abshinn/mind-the-gap/checklist.md

 - [x] Obtain Data
 - [x] Find state-level NCES financial statistics
 - [x] Find school-level NCES statistics and financial data
-- [ ] Merge DonorsChoose data with National Center for Education Statistics
+- [x] Merge DonorsChoose data with National Center for Education Statistics
+- [ ] Try and recover schools that have been dropped for not having an _NCESid
 - [ ] Use a statistical argument for determining whether a school has a supply-gap or not
 - [ ] EDA of school activity on DonorsChoose
       * proportional to projects/teachers/year/school
       * compare school groups that are one and two std below the yearly mean/metric